Siddpawar9222/Obsidian-Vault/SpringBoot/notes1.md

 - **Force Authentication**: Add `prompt=consent` to the OAuth URL to force the user to authenticate each time.
 - **Delete Cached Tokens**: If you're caching tokens locally (in a file or database), delete them to force reauthentication.
 - **Optional**: Use `access_type=online` if you don’t want a refresh token to be issued and want the user to reauthenticate after the token expires.

-Let me know if you need more help implementing these options!